BaDoomUK/TouchTub/README.md

 ![](https://BaDoomUK.github.io/TouchTub/Photos/24.jpg "1.
 Attach your speaker to the lid.")
 4. Apply velcro pads to the Touch Board in the positions shown.
 5. Apply velcro pads to the Touch Board in the positions shown. _(This specific positioning is to allow for future soldering)_
-6. The LED ring will be secured above the Wowee speaker.
-Using double-sided foam tape, build two towers of approximately 15mm.
+6. Connect the battery to the Touch Board.
+7. Connect the speaker cable to the speaker.
+8. You may wish to stick down the excess cable.
-7. Attach the foam tape towers to the battery pack and speaker in the positions shown.
+9. Attach the crocodile clip to one of the electrode.
-8. Secure the LED ring to the top of the two towers, positioned as centrally as possible.
+10. Connect the other clip to the copper tab on the inside of the tub.

-### _Later stuff_
-1. The LED ring will be secured above the Wowee speaker.
-Using double-sided foam tape, build two towers
+Your tub is now physically ready, but we need to upload the code.

+### Stage 3 - Uploading the code